Sauceforge/SauceOpsMobile/README.md

 # SauceOpsMobile
-Saucery for Azure Devops Mobile Platforms
+Example of how to integrate Azure DevOps with SauceLabs Mobile Platforms in lieu of an Azure DevOps SauceLabs plugin.